Graduate Culture Initiative

 The Graduate Studies Office sends a weekly email digest to current students.
-We compile important information and announcements to send once per week in an effort to reduce the number of emails students receive from our office.
-Topics include: important deadlines, College of Education events, campus events and workshops, job/internship/volunteer opportunities, and campus resources.
+We compile important information and announcements to send once per week in an effort to reduce the number of emails students receive from our office on topics such as important deadlines, College of Education events, campus events and workshops, job/internship/volunteer opportunities, and campus resources.

-The College of Education hosts Professional Development Institutes (PDIs) during the Fall and Spring semesters on topics such as Getting Acclimated to Graduate School, Basic and Advanced Library Search Techniques, Academic Writing, Getting Started with a Thesis or Project, Career Development Opportunities, etc. These institutes are open to all students matriculated to a graduate program in the College of Education.
+The College of Education hosts Professional Development Institutes (PDIs) during the Fall and Spring semesters on topics such as Getting Acclimated to Graduate School, Basic and Advanced Library Search Techniques, Academic Writing, Getting Started with a Thesis or Project, and Career Development Opportunities.
+These institutes are open to all students matriculated to a graduate program in the College of Education.
 Matriculated students are notified about these institutes by email.

 The College hosts an annual research colloquium that features our students' scholarship, action research projects, theses, and research projects.
 This colloquium is a wonderful celebration of the exciting work that our students are doing.